hoyer-wang/hoyer-wang.github.io/Project02_VRIP.md

 <img src="/assets/img/vrip03.png">

-<p style="text-align:justify"><b>The intelligent sensing capability of the experiment platform</b> can detect the user's action of picking up and putting back the chemical experiment equipment, as well as the detection of the experiment instrument category.</p>
+<p style="text-align:justify">The intelligent sensing capability of <b>the experiment platform</b> can detect the user's action of picking up and putting back the chemical experiment equipment, as well as the detection of the experiment instrument category.</p>

 <img src="/assets/img/vrip04.png">